mrazomej/phd/docs/src/chapter_01/section_02_gene_reg.md

 configuration of the rest of the background sites is irrelevant to our question.
 What this means in practice is that we must compute the degeneracy or multiplicity of our state.
-In other words, for the *specific* state shown in the first column/top row of [@Fig:ch1_fig03] we know its Boltzmann weight.
+In other words, for the *specific* state shown in the first column/top row of [@Fig:ch1_fig03], we know its Boltzmann weight.
 Eq.
 $\ref{eq:boltzmann_law}$ tells us that the probability of this particular configuration takes the form
 $$
 P_{\text{state}} \propto e^{-\beta P \varepsilon_P^{(NS)}},
 $$
 where we define $\beta \equiv (k_BT)^{-1}$.
-The probability of this binding configuration takes this form since the $P$ RNAP molecules are bound non specifically.
+The probability of this binding configuration takes this form since the $P$ RNAP molecules are bound non-specifically.
 But every single arrangement in which all RNAPs are bound non-specifically has the same Boltzmann weight.
 The question then becomes: in how many of such microstates can the system exist?
 This is a combinatorics question of the form: in how many different ways can I arrange $P$ molecules